angular/angular/aio/content/guide/docs-style-guide.md

 ## Navigation

-To generate the navigation links at the top, left, and bottom of the screen, use the JSON configuration file, `content/navigation.json`.
+To create the navigation links at the top, left, and bottom of the screen, use the `content/navigation.json` JSON configuration file.

 <div class="alert is-helpful">

+**NOTE**: <br />
 If you have an idea that would result in navigation changes, [file an issue](https://github.com/angular/angular/issues/new/choose) first so that the Angular team and community can discuss the change.

 </div>